PMS and Channel Manager: What’s the Difference, and Which One Do You Need?

 So, what can Host Tools do for you?

 - Keep your pricing and availability calendars up-to-date on all the channels you advertise on.
-The Host Tools channel manager has API integrations with Airbnb, Vrbo, and Houfy.
-Plus, it lets you add any other channels via iCal.
+The Host Tools channel manager has API integrations with Airbnb, Vrbo, Houfy and Booking.com Plus, it lets you add any other channels via iCal.
 Syncing your calendars guarantees that guests always see your accurate availability, which helps you increase your occupancy and bookings.

 - Save time on guest communication by automating your messages and reviews.
 Host Tools automated messages are easy to set up using Airbnb message templates.
 They help you maintain a high response rate and get you closer to becoming an Airbnb Superhost.

 - Schedule your cleanings in an efficient and error-free way by automatically sending text messages to your housekeeping team when a booking is confirmed or a guest checks out.

 Say goodbye to in-person meet-and-greets and boost your guest experience with Airbnb self check-in.
 Host Tools supports smart locks and automatically sends unique access codes to your guests so you don’t need to greet them at the property.

 Start taking commission-free direct bookings on your website.
 Host Tools integrates with Houfy, a booking platform that takes no commissions and allows you to build a vacation rental website from scratch.